vexyl/MCHawk/README.md

 ## Compile

-When cloning this repository make sure the submodule LuaBridge is also cloned.
+When cloning this repository make sure the submodule LuaBridge is also cloned

 ```
 git clone --recursive https://github.com/vexyl/MCHawk.git